-Implementation of the settlement agreement between the Commonwealth and the U.S. Department of Justice will significantly expand community-based supports provided in the most integrated setting appropriate to the specific needs of individuals with intellectual or developmental disabilities.
-Enhanced waiver slots that address extensive medical and behavioral challenges will help training center residents who need more intensive medical or behavioral supports to move to integrated community settings.
-Changes in the three Medicaid home and community based waiver programs serving individuals with intellectual or developmental disabilities will provide a needs-based system of supports that is person-focused, responsive to the extensive medical and behavioral needs of individuals receiving services, and aligned to incentives for more integrated environments (e.g., residential supports to include smaller more integrated environments).
+Implementation of the settlement agreement between the Commonwealth and the U.S. Department of Justice will significantly expand community based supports provided in the most integrated setting appropriate to the specific needs of individuals with intellectual or developmental disabilities.
+A customized waiver rate that address extensive medical and behavioral challenges will help training center residents who need more intensive medical or behavioral supports to move to integrated community settings.